A multilevel Monte Carlo algorithm for SDEs driven by countably dimensional Wiener process and Poisson random measure: Multilevel Monte Carlo method

+First, the very same realization of a Wiener process can be approximated under two different grid densieties $n_l$ and $n_{l-1},$ and thus be referred to as a coupling between Wiener process approximations.
+It can be achieved if one generates an approximated trajectory with grid denstiy of the least common multiple of $n_l$ and $n_{l-1},$ and then sum its increments between given gridpoints (see section \ref{sec:impl} for more implementation details).

+Next, jump times of a given Poisson process are generated regardless of a grid density by sampling from exponential distribution and then assiging their locations to the right bounds of grid intervals that they fall into accordingly.

+Finally, common jump heights sequence is generated for a given number of jump times using its common distribution.

+In the next part of this section we derive optimal parameters for $\mlmc$ estimator and proove that the variance of subsequent levels vanishes to $0$ which is a necessary condition for the algorithm to converge.
+We also provide the reasoning behind why drift randomizations do not need to coupled.

 First of all, one may define the timestep of the algorithm as $h_l:=T/n_l$ as in \eqref{main_scheme}.
-Nevertheless, it is convenient to have timestep $h_l$ in the form of for some $\beta > 1.$ Therefore, we usually assume that the grid density parameters are defined as for $\beta>1$ and every $l=0,\dots,L,$ so that
+Nevertheless, it is convenient to have timestep $h_l$ in the form of for some $\beta > 1.$ Therefore, we usually assume that the grid densits are defined as for $\beta>1$ and every $l=0,\dots,L,$ so that

-meaning that our timesteps do not exceed the desired $h_l$.
+It means that our timesteps do not exceed the desired $h_l$.
 Furthermore, note that

 for $\alpha > 0,$ which means that we can rewrite thesis of the theorem \ref{upper_bound} in terms of $h_l$ instead of $n_l$ with new constant $\tilde{\kappa}:= ( T^{-\alpha}\vee 1)\kappa.$ Since $\beta > 1,$ we have that $\lceil \beta^{l} \rceil \leq 2 \beta^{l}.$ Thus,